odoo/documentation/legal/terms/partnership.rst

 5 Fees
 ======
-PARTNER agrees to pay either the Partnership Annual Fee upon receipt of the annual invoice sent by ODOO.
+PARTNER agrees to pay the Partnership Annual Fee upon receipt of the annual invoice sent by ODOO.
 The fee will be specified in writing at the time of signature of this agreement.